Silverlined/Kalman-Filter-Python/README.md

 The Kalman filter makes two important assumptions.
 The first one is that everything is Gaussian, i.e. sensor observations, errors, and noise follow a Gaussian (normal) distribution.
 The second assumption is that all models are linear, i.e. the model that estimates where the system will be at the next point in time and the observation model of the sensor data are both linear models.

 However, it is important to realize that we live in a non-linear world where non-Gaussian distributions are the standard.
 The Extended Kalman Filter (EKF) is a variant of the Kalman Filter that tries to deal with these nonlinearities.
-What it does is basically performing local linearization via Taylor expansion.
-So it performs a Taylor approximation of the non-linear models and turns them into linear ones given a current linearization point.
+The EKF performs a Taylor approximation (i.e. local linearization) of the non-linear models at a given measurement point.

 ---